Knocked Down, Knocked Up: Casting

 The episodes saw appearances from main cast members Caity Lotz, Tala Ashe, Jes Macallan, Olivia Swann, Adam Tsekhman, Shayan Sobhian, Lisseth Chavez, Amy Louise Pemberton, Nick Zano and Matt Ryan playing Sara Lance, Zari Tarazi, Ava Sharpe, Astra Logue, Gary Green, Behrad Tarazi, Spooner Cruz, both human and AI Gideon, Nate Heywood, and Gwyn Davies respectively.
 Had the series been renewed for another season, this would have been Zano's final appearance as a series regular.

 On February 22, it was announced that Donald Faison would be guest starring in the season seven finale in an undisclosed role, which was revealed to be Booster Gold.
-Faison was set to be promoted to series regular for the hypothetical eighth season.
+Faison would have been promoted to series regular had the series been renewed for an eighth season.
 Tom Forbes guest stars as Alun Thomas.

 Filming

-"Knocked Down, Knocked Up" was directed by Legends of Tomorrow producing director Kevin Mock.
-Filming on the episode began on December 3, 2021 and concluded on December 16.
+"Knocked Down, Knocked Up" was directed by Kevin Mock.
+Filming of the episode began on December 3, 2021 and concluded on December 16.
 In an interview, Mock said that a few of Faison's scenes were not in the original script but added due to the fact that they enjoyed working together.